Cultivating ways of knowing for transformations

 Decolonisation begins with recognising the materialistic and individualistic beliefs in ourselves, but that is only a first step.
 The real work consists of unlearning and undoing the monoculture fields that we have labored, through habit and repetition, deep within ourselves.
 In this series of videos, we will discuss experiences in Latin America that can inspire or guide processes to unlearn and undo monocultural practices rooted within us, and to learn to cultivate a truly plural and transformative base for ways of knowing.

-Using “cultivation" as a metaphor, this project will bring together four virtual conversations; their content and themes will be co-constructed and re-signified by those collaborating in the project.
-The proposed themes are:
+Using “cultivation" as a metaphor, this project brought together four virtual conversations; their content and themes were co-constructed and re-signified by the project collaborators and participants.
+The themes were:

 Blogs and related content

-The project Cultivating ways of knowing for transformations is coordinated by Umbela Transformaciones Sostenibles A.C. and LANCIS-IE-UNAM, in collaboration with IIMAS-UNAM and SOS-ASU, with the support of the STEPS Centre, and as part of the series Challenging research for sustainability in which ARIN - Africa Research and Impact Network also participates.
+The project Cultivating ways of knowing for transformations was coordinated by Umbela Transformaciones Sostenibles A.C. and LANCIS-IE-UNAM, in collaboration with IIMAS-UNAM and SOS-ASU, with the support of the STEPS Centre, it was part of the series Challenging research for sustainability in which ARIN - Africa Research and Impact Network also participated.